-To become a Paramedic in the Ambulance Service of New South Wales (ASNSW) is to join the ranks of Australia’s finest emergency medical response professionals.
+To become a Paramedic in the New South Wales Ambulance Service (NSWAS) is to join the ranks of Australia’s finest emergency medical response professionals.
 It is to embark on a career marked by courage, compassion and medical expertise.
 As a Paramedic, you will be equipped with the responsibility and experience each day to provide life-saving emergency medical care to the citizens of New South Wales.

 All applicants to the Ambulance Service of New South Wales need to be either permanent residents or citizens of Australia, or hold New Zealand citizenship.

 While applicants from a diverse array of backgrounds are accepted as paramedics, the following groups of people are strongly encouraged to apply:

 Once you have meet the eligibility requirements, your next step is determine which pathway you should take to become a paramedic with the Ambulance Service of New South Wales.